 Proposals for any new distance education program (one that does not currently exist) must meet Middle States and New York State guidelines and registration processes for distance education programming.

 Please review the abbreviated checklist for information on MSCHE and NYSED requirements.
 The checklist makes specific recommendations to ensure that MSMC maintains accreditation with MSCHE and meets NYSED requirements.
 Upon successful completion of the checklist, all information must be submitted to the Vice President of Academic Affairs office for review prior to submission for review and approval by the Curriculum Committee and Faculty Senate.

 If you are interested in developing a hybrid or fully online course, please review the MSMC Online: Online Teaching Best Practices Guide and contact the Director of the Office of Online Learning, Kristen Dellasala at Kristen.Dellasala@msmc.edu or by phone (845) 569-3439.

-Blue text in the calendar is for student events.
+Blue events in the calendar are for students.

-Red text in the calendar is for faculty events.
+Red events in the calendar are for faculty and/or staff.